 Finally, there are collaborators: those who are not quite or never will be gang members.
 They help the gang with small jobs, like gathering intelligence, and moving or holding illicit goods.

-In Central America, the gang operates mostly in El Salvador, Guatemala, and Honduras.
+In Central America, the gang operates mostly in El Salvador, Guatemala, and Honduras, where it is estimated to have over 16,000 members.
 But it is in the United States where it has its most defined presence: an estimated 30,000 to 50,000 members.
 The group operates in dozens of cities across an estimated 20 states.

 Many of its members are located in California, but the Barrio 18 also has a presence in other western cities like Denver.
 Barrio 18 has also had a presence in Italy since the mid-2000s, and in September 2016 the arrest of an alleged Barrio 18 leader hinted at the gangs’ desires to expand their presence in Europe.